 Access to safe, affordable and reliable water, sanitation and hygiene (known as WASH) are basic human rights.

-As a company which operates globally, we are able to use our size and reach to help ensure that people in the agricultural communities that supply us - and the vulnerable communities that may surround them - can access clean water and sanitation.
+As a company that operates globally, we can use our size and reach to help people in the agricultural communities that supply us - and the vulnerable communities that may surround them - to access clean water and sanitation.

-Nestlé is committed to protecting these rights, which are innately linked to leading healthy lives, eradicating poverty, building peaceful societies and maintaining people's dignity.
-The importance of this has been reinforced during the COVID-19 pandemic, where access to water, sanitation and hygiene - and spreading knowledge about why that is important - can mean the difference between life and death.
+Nestlé is committed to promoting these rights, which are inherently linked to leading healthy lives, eradicating poverty, building peaceful societies and maintaining people's dignity.

 Improving access to clean water